The Bold Birria Tacos Recipe That Broke the Internet: 1 Taco, Endless Flavor

 If using an Instant Pot or Pressure Cooker, add all of the ingredients to the pressure cooker and set the device for high pressure and timer for 55 minutes.

-Shred the Beef:
+Step 6: Shred the Beef

-Heat the corn tortillas in a dry skillet or on a hot griddle until they are warm and pliable.
-Fill each tortilla with a generous amount of shredded beef.
-Top with Queso Melt or Oaxaca Shredded Cheese, and let the cheese melt slightly.
+Heat the corn tortillas in a dry skillet or hot griddle over medium heat until they are warm and pliable.

-Tips for the Perfect Birria Tacos
+Tips for the Best Birria Tacos

 Enjoy these Beef Birria Tacos with a side of your favorite salsa or some crispy tortilla chips.
 Whether you’re feeding a crowd or just indulging in a special treat, these tacos are sure to be a hit.
-Bon appétit!

 Print & Download Birria Taco Recipe